awash-/go-to-snippets/README.md

-# arcpy-snippets
+# go-to-snippets
-Making things easier on myself by putting my arcpy recipes all in the same place.
-For use in built-in ArcGIS Pro Jupyter kernel or as standalone scripts.
+This is my backup repository of all the snippets I most commonly use.

+## SQL
+TODO

+## VBA
+TODO

+## Python
+TODO